Independent Review of Qualifications and Assessment: terms of reference

 Collaborative Community Groups

 A key responsibility of IRG members will be to facilitate engagement.
-Each IRG member will bring together individuals from their community to form a Collaborative Community Group (CCG).
+Each IRG member will bring together individuals from their community to form a CCG.
 IRG members will be expected to gather perspectives and views from individuals and groups which reflect the diverse make-up of all of Scotland’s communities.
 They will also be expected to think creatively about how best to engage their respective communities and consequently the operation of individual CCGs is expected to vary.
 IRG members and CCG will be supported by the independent Review secretariat within Scottish Government.

 Evidence and insights gleaned from the CCGs will be brought back to the monthly IRG meetings and will form a fundamental and core part of the overall evidence gathered.